-If you are the sole owner, then again the executor of the will normally use any assets to pay off debts.
+If you are the sole owner, then again the executor will usually use any assets to pay off debts.
 Depending on how much is owed, this could potentially involve selling off the property.

-The situation is the same if you are joint owners under tenancy in common; that is, the property is owned in defined shares by two people.
+The situation is the same if you are joint owners under tenancy in common; that is, the property’s equity is owned in defined shares by two people.
 After the death of a tenant in common, their share passes not automatically to the survivor (as with joint tenants) but according to the deceased’s will or, if there is no will, via intestacy rules.

 A joint mortgage and a joint current account with an overdraft are examples of joint debt.